What's in this article?

 The Foundation: Researching Your Marketplace

-Another tactic is that, assuming you have some analytics to track, you can look at your incoming traffic and see how much of it has come via Twitter vs. Facebook (or other social media sites), then focus your promotion there.
+Another tactic is to assume you have some analytics to track.
+You can look at your incoming traffic and see how much of it has come via Twitter vs. Facebook (or other social media sites), then focus your promotion there.

 Building Your Outposts